 Information about the types of higher education institutions that grant degrees in Other Architecture & Related Services and the types of students that study this field.
-University of Illinois at Chicago awards the most degrees in graphic design in the US, but Conway School of Landscape Design and Boston Architectural College have the highest percentage of degrees awarded in Other Architecture & Related Services.
-Tuition costs for Other Architecture & Related Services majors are, on average, $10,768 for in-state public colleges, and $48,100 for out of state private colleges.
+Boston Architectural College awards the most degrees in graphic design in the US, but Conway School of Landscape Design and Special Focus Institutions have the highest percentage of degrees awarded in Other Architecture & Related Services.
+Tuition costs for Other Architecture & Related Services majors are, on average, $9,694 for in-state public colleges, and $47,442 for out of state private colleges.
 The largest share of institutions with Other Architecture & Related Services programs are Private not-for-profit, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Other Architecture & Related Services field from the Bureau of Labor Statistics.
 Other Architecture & Related Services majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Other Architecture & Related Services majors need more than the average amount of Management of Financial Resources, Mathematics, and Management of Material Resources.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Other Architecture & Related Services majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
 The importance of Management of Financial Resources is very distinctive for majors, but the Reading Comprehension, Critical Thinking, and Speaking are the three most important skills for people in the field.